ULHPC/ulhpc-docs/docs/connect/work.md

 # Working on the HPC

-Now that the SSH is setup, you can start working on the HPC.
-Working on the HPC is done through the command line and its not recommended to use heavy IDEAS to connect to the HPC.
-If you want to use an IDE like visual studio code, work on your local machine and use git or scp/rsync to transfer the files to the HPC.
+Now that the [SSH](./ssh.md) is setup, you can start working on the HPC.
+Working on the HPC is done through the command line and its not recommended to use heavy IDEs to connect to the HPC.
+If you want to use an IDEs like Visual Studio Code, work on your local machine and use git or scp/rsync to transfer the files to the HPC.

-To use rsync, you can add the following line to your `.bashrc` file:
+To use [rsync](../data/transfer.md#using-rsync), you can add the following line to your `.bashrc` file:
 ```bash
 uploadhpc() {
   rsync --rsh='ssh -p 8022' -avzu $1 aion-cluster:$2